mindspore-lab/mindocr/README.md

 <details open>
 <summary> Major Features </summary>

-- **Modulation design**: We decouple the OCR task into several configurable modules.
-Users can setup the training and evaluation pipeline and customize the data processing pipeline and model architecture easily with a few lines of modification.
+- **Modular design**: We decoupled the OCR task into several configurable modules.
+Users can setup the training and evaluation pipelines, customize the data processing pipeline and model architectures easily by modifying just few lines of code.
-- **High-performance**: MindOCR provides a series of pretrained weights trained from the optimized recipes that reach competitive performance on OCR tasks.
+- **High-performance**: MindOCR provides a series of pretrained weights trained with optimized configurations that reach competitive performance on OCR tasks.
 - **Low-cost-to-apply**: Easy-to-use inference tools are provided in MindOCR to perform text detection and recognition tasks.
 </details>

 ## Installation

-#### Prerequisite Frameworks
+#### Prerequisites

 MindOCR is built on MindSpore AI framework, which supports CPU/GPU/NPU devices.
 MindOCR is compatible with the following framework versions.
 For details, please refer to the installation links.